SpecFlowOSS/SpecFlowWiki/Install-IDE-Integration.md

+_Editor note: We recommend reading this documentation entry at [[http://www.specflow.org/documentation/Visual-Studio-2013-Integration]].
+We use the GitHub wiki for authoring the documentation pages._

 For using SpecFlow in the most continent way, we recommend installing the IDE Integration component to your environment.

 _Note:_ Although the IDE integrations can make the SpecFlow usage much easier, it is also possible to use SpecFlow **without IDE integration**.
 See the [[MsBuild Integration|Generate Tests from MsBuild]] page for details.